bansallab/vacc_disparities/README.md

   - Insufficient county-scale data poses challenges for disparity analysis.
   - CDC funding often misaligned with regions of greatest need.
 - **Implications:** Importance of targeted interventions and granular data collection to address vaccination inequities.

+## Coding Files

+The repository includes Jupyter notebooks for the analyses conducted in the study:

+- `HD_Funding Plots.ipynb`: Analyzes the impact of CDC funding on disparities affecting Hispanic and Black populations.
+- `HD_Scatterplots.ipynb`: Examines the relationship between Black and Hispanic disparities and the number of individuals vaccinated within these groups.
+- `T-Test Analysis.ipynb`: Performs T-tests to determine the statistical significance of observed disparities.
+- `HD_maps1.ipynb`: Creates maps to visually demonstrate Black and Hispanic disparities in the US.

+## How to Use This Repository

+1. **Analysis:** Explore the Jupyter notebooks in the `code/` folder for detailed analysis workflows.
+2. **Data Insights:** If data is included, it will be in the `data/` folder for replication or further exploration.

+## Contact

+For questions or collaborations, please reach out to:

+Shweta Bansal, Ph.D
+[Institution Name]
+[Email Address]